ricardoalonsomx/TC1001S100_2/README.md

     food had to be static for the snake to eat it and decided to use a random number from 0 to 50 to decide if the food moved on x, on y or stayed static.

-    To make it more congruent, we added the same bahaviour from exercise 1 to the food so it could go around the edges.
-We decided to make this behaviour a function skipEdge() to recicle code and aply it to both objects.
+    To make it more congruent, we added the same behaviour from exercise 1 to the food so it could go around the edges.
+We decided to make this behaviour a function skipEdge() to recicle code and apply it to both objects.